staticli/staticli/README.md

 `staticli heroku` runs the Heroku cli, and takes any parameters and subcommands you need (uses ~/.netrc for authentication)

 `staticli hugo` runs the hugo static site generator

+`staticli mkdocs new .` creates a new static website for project documentation, `staticli mkdocs serve` will serve it (though note you'll need to set dev_addr)

 `staticli npm` runs npm, the node package manager, and `staticli npx` runs npx from it